jenkinsci/warnings-ng-plugin/doc/Description.md

 your jobs to the new API as soon as possible.
 I will still maintain the old code for a while, but the main development effort will be spent into the new code base.

-### Migration of non Pipelines

-Freestyle, Matrix or Maven Jobs using the old API typically used a so called Post Build Step to

 ### Migration of Pipelines

+### Migration of all other jobs

+Freestyle, Matrix or Maven Jobs using the old API typically used a so called **Post Build Action** to publish warnings.
+E.g., the FindBugs plug-in did provide the post build action *"Publish FindBugs analysis results"*.
+This publisher is not supported anymore.
+You need to add a new post build step - this step now is called *"Record static analysis results"* for all kind of static analysis tools.
+The selection of the tool is part of the configuration of this post build step.
+Note: the warnings produced by a post build step using the old API could not be read by the new post build step.
+I.e., you can't see a combined history of the old and new results - you simply see two unrelated results.
+There is no automatic conversion of results stored in the old format available.

 ### Migration of Plug-in Depending on analysis-core

+The following plug-ins have been integrated into this version of the warnings plug-in:

+- Android-Lint Plug-in
+- CheckStyle Plug-in
+- CCM Plug-in
+- Dry Plug-in
+- PMD Plug-in
+- FindBugs Plug-in

+All other plug-ins still need to be integrated or need to be refactored to use the new API.

 ## Configuration